SuDa2103/Journal/_posts/2022-02-01-i-bought-my-first-nft.md

 title: 'I Bought my First NFT!
 Here is How and Why'
 date: 2022-02-03 00:00:00
 featured_image: '/images/demo/my_dronie.jpg'
 excerpt: I completely understand the argument that NFTs in their current form are very overhyped and may well be in a bubble.
-But I think its important not to make the mistake of thinking that these projects and their utility won’t evolve over time.
+But I think it's important to realise that these projects and the utility they provide will evolve over time.
 ---

 ![]({{ site.baseurl }}/images/demo/my_dronie.jpg)